easybuilders/easybuild-docs/docs/progress-bars.md

 Note that for most progress bars each step is treated as being equal even though the time taken for the various steps varies.
-There are many factors that impact how long an individual installation step, installing an easyconfig, or installing an extension may and this makes it very difficult to get a good estimate on how much time will be needed.
+There are many factors that impact how long an individual installation step, installing an easyconfig, or installing an extension may take and this makes it very difficult to get a good estimate on how much time will be needed.
 The download progress bar is an exception here (as long as the size of the file to download could be determined first).